 Do you have a garage attached to your house?
 If so, does it have room for you to park your car?
 Chances are, if you’re like the majority of the population, your garage is full of junk that’s overflowed from the rest of your house.
 If that’s the case, it’s time for a big decluttering session so you can park your car indoors.

-Parking in a garage is infinitely safer than leaving your car on the street — thieves are more likely to steal cars that are easily accessible.
+Parking in a garage is infinitely safer than leaving your car on the street, especially with modern and smart doors/openers.
+Thieves are more likely to steal cars that are easily accessible, and a secure garage is one way to keep them out.
 In most cases, they aren’t going to go to the extra trouble of breaking into a garage and potentially setting off a home security system just to steal a car.

 - Out of Sight, Out of Mind

 Your car is more likely to be broken into and/or stolen if you leave valuables in plain sight.
 Sure, it might seem more convenient to leave your purse or phone in the car instead of possibly forgetting it the next time you leave the house, but it also increases your chances of having your car stolen.

 If you need to leave valuables in the car, don’t leave them out where the casual observer can see them.
 Keep them under your seat, in your trunk or in your glove compartment — if you can lock the glove compartment, that is.
 It might not stop determined thieves, but it will discourage the casual thief from smashing their way in to steal easily accessible valuables.